opatiny/octanis-internship-workbook/docs/robotics/mobileRobotics/w3/wheeled-locomotion.md

 ## XR4000 drive

 A robot with four wheels that can all be turned separately.
 Constraint: all the wheels must move on a circle around the ICC.
 In certain conditions, this kind of robot can turn on the spot.

+## Mecanum wheels

+Kind of wheels that allows the robot to move sideways.
+They work by having "rolls" all around the wheels.
+The rolls on the front and back wheels are placed in opposite directions.
+If the four wheel move forward, nothing happens.
+If the front wheels got forward and the back wheels tgo backwards, the robot moves sideways.

+## Holonomy

+Non-Holonomic constraints apply to robots that cannot realize all movements/ follow all existing trajectories.

+For instance, a car has non-holonomic contrains.

+Mecanum drive do not ave non-holonomic contrains.

+**Dead reckoning:** deducing the position of a robot by calculating the theoretical position of the robot after some commands were given to it.

+**Odometry:** figuring out where the robot is using information about the environment that is sensed.